-Photo by Sigmund on Unsplash
+Photo by Sigmund

-The Dilemma: Engagement vs. Calm
+The dilemma: Engagement vs. Calm

 This webinar explores how wellness and product design intersect.
 Tara Venkatesan and Miranda Seidl discuss how applying cognitive science principles can enhance user experience, whether designing products with wellness in mind or creating tools for promoting wellness.
 One of the subjects they explore is gamification, showcasing several examples of how it can be effectively used to engage users while supporting their well-being.